things to do in cusco

 things to do in cusco and sacred valley

-If you are coming from Lima to Cusco for the first time, the Sacred Valley should be an inevitable point in your vacations.
+If we talk about gastronomy, excellent restaurants and beautiful beaches, Lima is better to visit than Cusco.
+However, Cusco is best to visit if you are interested in culture, history, customs, art and the acclaimed Machu Picchu.
+But why not visit both cities?
+Therefore, if you are coming from Lima to Cusco for the first time, the Sacred Valley should be an inevitable point in your vacations.
 This zone is located outside the city, 73 kilometers of distance.
 The Incas called it Sacred because they found fertile lands on the river banks.
 In addition to an excellent warm climate and a crystal clear river like El Vilcanota.
-Therefore, 5 important Incas attractions form the Sacred Valley zone:
+Therefore, 5 important Inca attractions form the Sacred Valley zone:

 a.
 Pisac